jaj42/GraPhysio/README.md

-# DynGraph
+# GraPhysio
-DynGraph is a graphical data visualizer.
+GraPhysio is a graphical data visualizer for physiologic data signals from ICU patient monitors.